yinfi/magentic-ui/README.md

 Here's how you can get started with Magentic-UI.
 It's easy to install and run, and you can even build it from source if you prefer.

 > **Note**: Before installing, please read the [pre-requisites](#prerequisites) carefully.
 Magentic-UI requires Docker to run, and if you are on Windows, you will need WSL2.
+We recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) for a quicker installation.
 If you are using Mac or Linux, you can skip the WSL2 step.

 ```bash
 python3 -m venv .venv